 To request assistance of the Wrongful Convictions Clinic, please visit The Midwest Innocence Project at www.themip.org and complete the application for assistance form located on the website.

 Enrollment in the Wrongful Convictions Clinic is open to students who have completed three semesters or more of law school and are eligible to receive a student practice license.
-Prerequisite: Evidence (Law 113).
-The Wrongful Convictions Clinic is a two semester commitment starting in the fall.
+Prerequisite: Evidence (Law 113) and Ethics and Professional Responsibility (Law 114).

 Erica Nichols Cook, Director and Clinician in Residence, Drake Wrongful Convictions Clinic